 If requested by a director, appeals committee or recorder, pairs shall produce any written agreements or system notes.
 Pairs who do not make their notes available or do not have their system notes on site may get the worst of any ruling or inquiry dependent on partnership understandings.
-An Appeals Committee shall only consider written agreements or system notes in support of the pair submitting them if the documents have been submitted to the Tournament Organizer in advance of the tournament.
+The Tournament Director or Appeals Committee may place greater weight on written agreements or system notes if the documents have been submitted to the Tournament Organizer in advance of the tournament.
 System Notes should be sent to the Tournament Organizer by email and will be maintained by the Tournament Organizer in confidence.
 Should a Director, for the purpose of making a ruling, or an Appeals Committee, in order to decide an appeal, request the System Notes, the Tournament Organizer will make relevant portions of the System Notes available only to the appropriate people.